gradio-app/gradio/CONTRIBUTING.md

 - [Python 3.7+](https://www.python.org/downloads/)
 - [pnpm 8.1+](https://pnpm.io/8.x/installation) (optional for backend-only changes, but needed for any frontend changes)
+  - To use `pnpm` you also need to have Node.js (at least v16.14) to be installed on your system

 More than 80 awesome developers have contributed to the `gradio` library, and we'd be thrilled if you would like be the next `gradio` contributor!
 Start by cloning this repo and installing Gradio locally: